 Wendy Watkins, VP, Corporate Communications of Hormel Foods

 Stacey Bailey, Director of Communications, Kavli Foundation

 Here’s a not-so longshot bet: employers have had a heck of a time figuring out and communicating what the workplace looks like and employees haven’t always been totally clear on it all, right?
 The pandemic has changed everything and there are still curve balls.
 This is true whether or not you have all employees back, some or none.
 And just when many thought they could ‘head back to the workplace after Labor Day,’ the delta variant relegated us to our kitchen-table-home-offices again.
 It’s what one journalist called “the hammer and the dance”—the vaccine and other mitigation efforts being the hammer, the dance being the unpleasant pas de deux between our desire to co-locate and the virus’ ability to mutate.

 In this session, we springboard from the philosophical and academic to the tactical.
 Each of our esteemed panelists comes from very different organizations in terms of the nature of their industries, workforces, locations and culture.
 All will share their own decision-making processes, what they learned and what they advise us to do differently.
 No matter where you work, you will surely see yourself in their stories.
 And maybe pick up a dance move or two yourself.

 In-Person Regional Get-Togethers

-Pull up a chair, grab a drink and take a minute to kick back and relax with your Page Up friends and colleagues at a special in-person regional get-together in New York, Connecticut or San Francisco.
+Pull up a chair, grab a drink and take a minute to kick back and relax with your Page Up friends and colleagues at a special in-person regional get-together in New York, Chicago or San Francisco.
 Please note that these meetings are complimentary, but RSVP is required.
 Scroll down to sign up for the event you’re planning on attending in-person.

 |6 p.m.
 ET||New York